Husky-69/Group_8_phase_2_project/README.md

 3.**Find blockbuster movies globally** - We aim to find movies that performed exceptionally not only domestically but also worldwide using the worldwide_gross data

 4.**Investigate the runtime vs movie rating** - Find out whether the average runtime of a movie has any influence on the movie ratings.

-## Requirements

-To run the code and reproduce the analysis in this project, you will need the following:

-* **Python 3.x**
-* **Libraries**: Ensure you have the following Python libraries installed.
-You can install them using pip:
-    ```bash
-    pip install pandas
-    pip install numpy
-    pip install matplotlib
-    pip install seaborn
-    pip install scikit-learn
-    pip install scipy
-    ```
-* **Data Files**: The project relies on the data files mentioned in the "Data Sources" section.
-These files should be located in the appropriate directory relative to the analysis scripts.

 # 1. Data Understanding
 In this notebook, we explore multiple movie-related datasets to understand their structure and prepare them for further analysis.
 This includes data from **TMDb**, **The Numbers**, **Box Office Mojo**, and **Rotten Tomatoes**.